Satjpatel/Verilog-HDL-Useful-Codes/README.md

 For Icarus Verilog, these are some useful commands.

-For creating file : geany file1.v
-Close the file after the work is done
+For creating file : geany file1.v  ( I use the Geany Editor) Close the file after the work is done

 For compiling : iverilog file1.v -o outputfile1